CarlosIMartin/AgileEngineFrontend/README.md

 This application consist in a simple React frontend where the user will be able to see its transaction history.

-- Credit transactions are showed in Green.
+- Credit transactions are shown in Green.
-- Debit transactions are showed in Red.
+- Debit transactions are shown in Red.
 - If the user clicks on a transaction, the rest of the information will be displayed (Id and EffectiveDate).

 Basic example: